MEMOIR: WHEN MUM MET DAD

 It saved us both.

 But it nearly killed Mum.
-She had a heart attack around the same I was being put on Lithium.
+She had a heart attack around the same time I was being put on Lithium.
 Dad was in Graylands, and I was in D20.
-Then one morning a male nurse found me in the Art Therapy Room, one of my main haunts, and gently, as if defusing a bomb, explained about my mum over in Accident and Emergency, and whether or not I’d be allowed to see her.
+Then one morning a male nurse found me in the Art Therapy Room, one of my main haunts, and gently, as if defusing a bomb, explained about my mum being over in Accident and Emergency, and whether or not I’d be allowed to see her.

 Mum, who has her own psychiatric history, had been holding Dad and me together all these years.
 Part of that was keeping me from fully understanding what was up with Dad.
 She was often pulled two ways at once.
 Sick Adrian was extremely reactive with Sick Dad.
 The two did not get on, not one bit.
-There was yelling, door-slamming, suspicion.
+There was yelling, door-slamming, and suspicion.

 Dad, now, when I visit, says he has no recollection of any of it.
 He thinks we’ve always gotten along as we get along now, which is great!
 For my part, I can’t believe how well we get along now, considering the past, and the potential for grudges.
 But there’s no point having a grudge against someone who doesn’t remember why you’re pissed off.
-Now he’s just a nice old man with way too many medical complaints (tonight it was tingles in his legs)., and too much medication.
+Now he’s just a nice old man with way too many medical complaints (tonight it was tingles in his legs), and too much medication.

 But Mum remembers all of it (just as she remembers how she felt when Dad came unglued on her just ten months into their marriage and he hadn’t told her about what happened to him in the army).
 When I’ve told Dad what it used to be like, she backs me up, which is good.
 It’s miraculous that we’ve turned out so well, that it’s come to this point.
 Neither Mum nor me expected Dad to last this long.
 He smoked until he was 45, but managed with Mum’s help to gradually quit, and never went back.
 He still, at 81, carries permanent lung damage and COPD, emphysema.
 He gets winded easily.
 We never thought he’d make it to this age.
 Now he says he’s going to live til he’s 90, and who can say he won’t?